jarecoo/practice/notes.md

 - It’s possible to have a short life that is full, it’s possible to have a long life that is empty.
 The number of years you get doesn’t matter, just how you fill them up. “‘Show me that the good life doesn’t consist in its length, but in its use, and that it is possible — no, entirely too common — for a person who has had a long life to have lived too little’ -Seneca, Moral Letters, 49.10b Show yourself.
 That no matter how many years you’re ultimately given, your life can be clearly and earnestly said to have been a long and full one.”
 The Daily Stoic, p.157
 - The flood irrigation principle: when using a shovel to irrigate a field, you can’t just make dams everywhere you don’t want water to go.
 It’s more effective to give the water somewhere to go.
 The interesting subtlety is that the water will go somewhere whether you like it or not, it’s just up to you to decide where.
 - “‘Work nourishes noble minds’ - Seneca, Moral Letters, 31.5 …The mind and the body are there to be used — they turn on themselves when not put to some productive end.
 It’s sad to think that this kind of frustration is an everyday reality for a lot of people…Worse is when we try to push these feelings away by buying things, going out, fighting, creating drama — indulging in the empty calories of existence instead of finding the real nourishment.
 The solution is simple and, thankfully, always right at hand.
 Get out there and work.”
 TDS, p.163
+- “To what service is my soul committed?
+Constantly ask yourself this and thoroughly examine yourself by seeing how you relate to that part called the ruling principle.” - Marcus Aurelius Meditations, 5.11 (TDS 213)

 ### Live Life on Purpose
 - “‘First tell yourself what kind of person you want to be, then do what you have to do’ -Epictetus, Discourses, 3.23.1-2a … An archer is unlikely to hit a target she did not aim for” The Daily Stoic, p.136